BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle4/DOCS.md

 7. `unlockDoor`
 8. `lockTrunk` (only available on some vehicles)
 9. `unlockTrunk` (only available on some vehicles)
-10. `getChargingProfile`
-11. `setChargingProfile`
-12. `chargeOverride`
-13. `cancelChargeOverride`
+10. ~~`getChargingProfile`~~ (deprecated - use `getEVChargingMetrics` instead)
+11. ~~`setChargingProfile`~~ (deprecated - use `setChargeLevelTarget` instead)
+12. ~~`chargeOverride`~~ (deprecated - use `setChargeLevelTarget` or `stopCharging` instead)
+13. ~~`cancelChargeOverride`~~ (deprecated - use `setChargeLevelTarget` or `stopCharging` instead)
 14. `getLocation`
-15. ~~`alertFlash`~~ (deprecated - no longer available in OnStarJS)
-16. ~~`alertHonk`~~ (deprecated - no longer available in OnStarJS)
+15. `alertFlash` (convenience wrapper for `alert` with Flash action - use `flashLights` for API v3)
+16. `alertHonk` (convenience wrapper for `alert` with Honk action)
-17. `flashLights` (uses OnStar API v3 - flash vehicle lights)
+17. `flashLights` (uses OnStar API v3 - flash vehicle lights, recommended over alertFlash)
 18. `stopLights` (uses OnStar API v3 - stop flashing vehicle lights)
 19. `diagnostics` (uses OnStar API v3 - retrieves comprehensive diagnostic data for all vehicle systems.
-Can be requested on-demand but diagnostic data is not real-time and reflects the last cached state from the the API.
+Can be requested on-demand but diagnostic data is not real-time and reflects the last cached state from the API.
 Runs automatically during polling.
 See "Advanced Diagnostics Sensors" section above for details on the 7 diagnostic system sensors automatically created)
+20. `setChargeLevelTarget` (EV only - set target charge level percentage and options)
+21. `stopCharging` (EV only - stop active charging session)
+22. `getVehicleDetails` (get comprehensive vehicle information including specifications)
+23. `getOnstarPlan` (get OnStar service plan details and status)
+24. `getEVChargingMetrics` (EV only - get cached charging metrics including battery SOC, range, consumption)
+25. `refreshEVChargingMetrics` (EV only - force vehicle to generate fresh charging telemetry and return live data)
+26. `getVehicleRecallInfo` (get active vehicle recall information)

 ### Lovelace Dashboard